whitphx/whitphx.info/content/blog/20221104-streamlit-wasm-stlite/index.md

 Its URL is `https://share.stlite.net/` with a long hash like `#!ChBz...`.

-The host `https://share.stlite.net/` is for the app sharing mode of **stlite sharing**, while the editor mode we have seen above is at `https://edit.share.stlite.net/`.
+The host `https://share.stlite.net/` is for the app sharing mode of _stlite sharing_ while the editor mode we have seen above is at `https://edit.share.stlite.net/`.

 In the long hash part of the URL like `#!ChBz...`, all the source code and data edited on the editor are encoded and embedded, so you can share the app only by copying this URL.